hornta/tretton37-assignment/README.md

 - Filter by name and office
 - Filter by contact links (such as Twitter or GitHub)
 - Available on a free public url (such as Azure, Heroku)

+## possible improvements

+implement a virtual list of items to increase performance when updating the employee list implement pagination client side, or better implement it in the api including filter and sorting to future proof ensure sure each avatar image is of the same size in the backend